 In fact, he is offering us a choice and it is a rather radical one.
 In our world today very often we are judged by what we do, have, wear or possess, be it money, power, academic degrees, property etc. Jesus is inviting us to think differently.
 He is not denying that money, a degree, etc are important but he challenging us as to the importance of all these things in our lives.
 Ultimately he is offering us a program for liberation and social justice.
 How will we respond?

-I wonder how my young travel companion got on in life.
-He gave me the impression that if he got his act together he would succeed.
+I often wonder how my young travel companion has got on since we met on that plane all those years ago.
 Did he ask God for help?
-Jesus is going to depend on the Holy Spirit to carry out his program.
+Jesus is going to depend on the Holy Spirit to carry out his programme.
 He says it clearly: “The Spirit of the Lord has been given to me, for he has anointed me.”
 Jesus also needs us.
 The Good News is that Jesus is inviting you and me to participate in his vision for life.
 We all have been anointed with the Holy Spirit in baptism and confirmation.
 We are the anointed ones of Jesus.
 When we go forth from the Eucharist we are missioned to participate in the program of Jesus.
 The secret of life according to Jesus is that the more you focus on the good of others including the needy, poor, marginalised etc the happier you will be.
 But this is a very hard lesson to learn when the advertising world is spending billions to get us to accumulate more and more implying that this will give us lasting happiness.
 We can be those who are blind, blind when we chose possessions instead of also sharing and helping our brothers and sisters in need.